biadelmiro/UDACITY_intro_to_javascript_course/README.md

 Alternatively, you can target a specific element by right-clicking in the page and selecting Inspect Element.

+#### Safari
+For any Mac users, Safari includes Web Inspector, a powerful tool that makes it easy to modify, debug, and optimize a website for peak performance and compatibility on both platforms.
+To learn more, [click here](https://developer.apple.com/safari/tools/).

+To access Safari's Web Development Tools, enable the Develop menu in Safari’s Advanced preferences.
+Once enabled, you can right-click on any page element and select Inspect Element to open Web Development Tools or use the shortcut Command + Option + i.

 #### Internet Explorer
 If you use Internet Explorer, then you can access F12 developer tools by simply pressing F12.
 The features vary between versions, but starting at Internet Explorer 8 remain pretty consistent.
 Below, we've linked to documentation for each version, but if you've upgraded to Microsoft Edge, then check the next section.
 - [Internet Explorer 8](https://msdn.microsoft.com/en-us/library/dd565628.aspx)